cdsgit/cdsgit/README.md

 Cadence Virtuose Git Integration written in SKILL++

 ## What is CdsGit?
-CdsGit is a library written in SKILL++ that allows a user to use Git to manage their cadence libraries without the burden of a Git client that is not designed specifically for the way Cadence manages it's files.
+CdsGit is a SKILL++ library written that allows a user to use Git to manage their cadence libraries.
+Unlike other Git clients, CdsGit is tailored to the cadence DFII infastructure and makes interfacing with Cadence cells easy.

 ## Features
 * Full integration of common Git commands into Library manager